sylumer/automators/Episodes/000-049/EP002 - Email Automation.md

 Both David and Rose use [[Automator]] on the Mac but agree it should be more powerful.
 Very quickly Rose presses on to [[Keyboard Maestro]].
 Rose then explains how she uses a Keyboard Maestro script to look for the existence of a file to automatically assemble and send an email.
 David gets irrationally happy about the thought of email getting sent without any direct involvement.

 Then our nerdy automators take on sorting email.
 Both of our hosts get too much pleasure from auto sorting unwanted email out of their life.
-David bangs on about a years-old request to make Apple's cloud-based email rules stronger. [[TextExpander - Insert Recipient Name|David mentions his beloved AppleScript that auto inserts an email recipient's name]].
+David bangs on about a years-old request to make [[Apple|Apple's]] cloud-based email rules stronger. [[TextExpander - Insert Recipient Name|David mentions his beloved AppleScript that auto inserts an email recipient's name]].

 [[The Omni Group (Sponsor)|The Omni Group]] sponsored this show, and Rose and David agree that they're swell.